This browser does not support the Video element.

-"Our thoughts and prayers continue to go out to the families of those who have experienced this heartbreak and tragedy and to the communities affected," Kemp said.
+"Our thoughts and prayers continue to go out to the families of those who have experienced this heartbreak and tragedy and to the communities affected," Kemp said during a press briefing.

-As of Thursday morning, more than 260,000 Georgia customers remain without power - mostly centered in the eastern and southern parts of the state.
+As of Thursday morning, more than 260,000 Georgia customers remain without power, particularly in the eastern and southern parts of the state.
+Georgia Power has restored electricity to 85 percent of those initially affected, but many areas remain in the dark.

-Georgia Emergency Management and Homeland Security Agency Director Chris Stallings said that the current estimated costs of the storm in Georgia is $417 million, but he said that the number is expected to "increase exponentially" as more counties share information.
+Georgia Emergency Management and Homeland Security Agency Director Chris Stallings reported that the estimated cost of the storm's damage in Georgia stands at $417 million, a figure he expects will "increase exponentially" as more counties report their losses.

 "The goal is to make sure every person that was impacted from the storm has the opportunity to recover," Stallings said.